hardenedapple/gdb-walkers/README.md

 Contains a few helper gdb functions and commands.
-Most notable are the addition of `walkers` (idea taken from `mdb`) over complex data structures, `call-graph` command (idea taken from `dtrace -F`), and `shellpipe` that pipes the output of a command to a shell process.
+Most notable are the addition of `walkers` (idea taken from `mdb`) over complex data structures, and `shellpipe` that pipes the output of a command to a shell process.
+GDB has acquired a new command `pipe` that pipes to a shell command, and if your version has this then it's better to use that.

-The information passed between each walker is a single integer and a type string.
-In many pipelines that represents a pointer.
-Many walkers can take a format marker of `{}` that marks where the string `((type)value)` is to be placed.
-In these walkers the marker can be replaced with `{.v}` or `{.t}` to use the value or type respectively.
-When passing this value to a gdb command that separates based on whitespace, sometimes the marker `{}` will work, but other times not.
-It depends on whether the type is `struct somestruct` or `int *`.
-To avoid surprises it's recommended to use `{.v}` when the type information is not needed.

-Note: In order to avoid surprises, `call-graph` by default doesn't work with non-debug functions.
-This is so that naive regular expressions don't end up tracing many many functions, and to avoid the problem of functions that return with `jmp` rather than `ret` (which are much more common in non-debug functions).
-Tracing non-debug symbols can be activated with `set call-graph-nondebug on`.
+The information passed between each walker is a gdb.Value describing a pointer in the inferior.
+There is no actual enforcement on this, but producing a gdb.Value that is an object and not a pointer is like printing binary output on stdout for Unix commands (i.e. can work in many cases but doesn't play nice with expectations of some commands or of people using the plugin).
+Many walkers take the template of a GDB expression or command.
+In these templates, the gdb internal variable `$cur` is set to the "current" value.
+This is usually the last value that has come down the pipeline.

 ## Installation